 The ʻĀina Explorers Summer Camp is a FREE 5-day program that runs from 8:00am to 3:00pm Monday through Friday.
 The camps are based in the Waikōloa Dry Forest Preserve and pick up/drop off will be at Quarry Road.

-• Camp Kamiki (July 8-12): Walk in the footsteps of Kamiki, one of two supernatural brothers.
-Visit Hualālai, Waikpiʻo, Maunakea, and Puʻu Holoholokū, learning firsthand the story that earned windy Waikōloa its name.
-End the week with an overnight stay at the Gilbert Kahele recreation area!
+- Camp Kamiki (Monday, July 7 – Friday, July 11): Follow in the footsteps of Kamiki, one of two supernatural brothers, in his story across the island.
+Visit Hualālai, Waipiʻo, Maunakea, and Holoholokū, learning firsthand the story that earned windy Waikōloa its name.

 All camps will include off-site field trips to other places throughout our community in our 14-passenger van.
 Parent/Guardian drop-off and pick-up will be on Quarry Road.

 Camp enrollment is determined by financial need and student interest.
 Please provide a brief statement in your application on how our program would be beneficial for your child and household.
 Only 13 spots are available per camp.
-Children must be entering fourth, fifth or sixth grade to be eligible.
+Children must be entering fourth, fifth or sixth grade in August 2024 to be eligible.

 NOTE: Each application is for ONE child.
 If applying for multiple children/siblings, please fill in an additional form.